whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

 These series of posts starting with the prefix "Assignment" will be created in order to fulfill the requirements of the SLAE certification.
 Today we are going to have a close look at Linux Reverse Shells.

 A Reverse shell is a form of malware which grants remote access to a system through a shell.
-However, differentiating from its peer the Bind shell, it arranges a specific connection on a trivial address, instead of binding to a local port of the compromised system.
+However, it differentiates from its peer the Bind shell, arranging a specific connection on a trivial address, instead of binding to a local port of the compromised system.

 The second assignment from the seven requires the creation of a Reverse Shell through the Assembly language, and converting such into [shellcode](https://es.wikipedia.org/wiki/Shellcode).
 Moreover, it is required to write a wrapper in any language of preference that is capable of